 “Surrounding yourself with really smart people and having a good team around you is huge.
 One of the things I love about Perficient more than anything else is the people.
 This organization is such a supportive organization across the board.
 There are very few people I’ve met that aren’t willing to step in and do whatever it takes to move something forward.
 One of the big things I’ve learned from my career is that it’s so important to do that for others as well.
 Our jobs are to make 10 more of ourselves.
 We need to continue to grow and develop others, so that we can continue to grow and develop as well.
 At the end of the day, there’s no way for you to move on if someone else can’t step into your shoes.
 That’s the mentality at Perficient, and I love it.” — MaryBeth Ostasz

 “What I really like – what keeps me at Perficient – is the level of intelligence, the level of thinking, the level of passion in your discipline or area of focus; that’s been really exciting to see.
-In reaching out to others, I’ve found that no one at Perficient doesn’t want to talk to you.
-Everyone is very open to discussions such as, ‘Here’s what I’m thinking.
+In reaching out to others, I’ve found that everyone is very open to discussions such as, ‘Here’s what I’m thinking.
 What do you think?’
 We win as a team.
 We’re only going to tell the right story by involving a group of people.
 Those interactions allow you to build empathy as well.
 What I’ve seen as being most successful in building truly diverse organizations and corporate culture is to focus more on what you have in common and not the differences.” — Kimberly Williams-Czopek

 3. CAREER ADVICE: Keep Networking and Building Relationships – Even Remotely